To browse the full list of courses available by academic department, visit Courses of Instruction.

 EDUC 320 Children's Literature

 Art, Culture and Society Electives

-Courses chosen from the following departments and programs with permission of an Arts and Education Program coordinator: Africana Studies, Art History, Asian Languages and Cultures, Dance, English, European Studies, French and Francophone Studies, German Area Studies, Latin American Studies, Music, Media and Society, Philosophy, Russian Area Studies, Spanish and Hispanic Studies, Theatre, Women's Studies, and Writing and Rhetoric.
+Courses chosen from the following departments and programs with permission of an AEP Program Coordinator: Africana Studies, Art History, Asian Languages and Cultures, Dance, English, European Studies, French and Francophone Studies, German Area Studies, Latin American Studies, Music, Media and Society, Philosophy, Russian Area Studies, Spanish and Hispanic Studies, Theatre, Women's Studies, and Writing and Rhetoric.